GET FREE DAILY QUOTES

 by Aubrey Patterson

-Most accept that we are a product of both nature and nurture.
+It is widely accepted that we are a product of both nature and nurture.

 They concluded that children who are less sensitive and more resilient are like dandelions, which tend to thrive in any circumstances.
-Very sensitive children, conversely, are more like orchids that need a nurturing environment in order to flourish.
+Very sensitive children, conversely, are more like orchids that need a nurturing environment to flourish.

 So what about you?